fepitre/qubes-builderv2/README.md

   package     Package CLI
   template    Template CLI
   repository  Repository CLI
+  installer   Installer CLI
   config      Config CLI

 Stages:
     fetch prep build post verify sign publish upload

 Remark:
-    The Qubes OS components are separated in two groups: standard and template components.
-Standard components will produce distributions packages and template components will produce template packages.
+    The Qubes OS components are separated into two groups: standard components and template components.
+Standard components will produce distribution packages to be installed in TemplateVMs or StandaloneVMs, while template components will produce template packages to be installed via qvm- template.

 ```

 You can use the provided development `builder-devel.yml` configuration file